3b1b/manim/docs/source/getting_started/learning_by_example.rst

 ``flip()`` ``rotate()`` ``set_fill()`` apply various modifications to the mobjects before animating them.
 The call to :meth:`~mobject.mobject.Mobject.flip` flips the :class:`~mobject.geometry.Square` across the RIGHT vector.
-This is equivalent to a refection across the x-axis.
+This is equivalent to a reflection across the x-axis.

 The call to :meth:`~mobject.mobject.Mobject.rotate` rotates the :class:`~mobject.geometry.Square` 3/8ths of a full rotation counterclockwise.